nasriv/Udemy_LogisiticRegression/README.md

 ### Logistic Regression Project ###
 In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.

-__Strong text__ We will try to create a model that will predict whether or not they will click on an ad based off the features of that user __Strong text__
+__We will try to create a model that will predict whether or not they will click on an ad based off the features of that user__

 This data set contains the following features:
 Column Name | Description